vinbhaskara/vinbhaskara.github.io/_posts/2013-11-11-slurm-jupyter.md

 srun --partition=<slurm_partition> --gres=gpu:1 --mem=50G --pty bash -l
 ```

 Here, we requested a Slurm compute node with at least one GPU and 50 GB of memory (RAM).
-Once resources are allocated, the shell in the terminal session logs into the compute node.
+Once resources are allocated, the shell in the Terminal session logs into the compute node.

 To establish a Jupyter Notebook server in the background that does not terminate with the Terminal shell session, use `tmux` or `screen`.
 Here we use `tmux` by creating a tab named `jupyter_tmux` on the allocated compute node:
 ```sh